 The x's at the top- Those strings should not be picked or strummed.
 So you can just not hit them, mute them with your other fingers or mute them with your picking hand.

 The O's at the top- those are to be sounded as a un-fingered open string.
-If they are not sounding it is because you are probably with hitting them with your other fingers or they are muted in some other way.
+If they are not sounding it is because you are probably by hitting them with your other fingers or they are muted in some other way.

 The name of the chord is at the top.